Nhlamulo-Mokwena/MEB-HUB-PROJECT/README.md

 - Staying updated on campus events
 - Navigating the campus effectively
 - Accessing centralized student resources
+- admin panel to manage all the resources

 MEB-HUB solves these challenges by providing a user-friendly, centralized platform for all campus-related information.